-The most disadvantaged pupils, including all children who are looked after (CLA), benefit from pupil premium.
+The most disadvantaged pupils, including all looked after children (LAC), benefit from pupil premium.
 Any child that has been registered for FSM in the past six year period (known as the “ever 6”) qualifies for pupil premium funding.

-Children Looked After (CLA) and the Pupil Premium
+Looked After Children (LAC) and the Pupil Premium

-As CLA often face additional barriers to learning, these pupils also receive additional funding, known as pupil premium plus.
+As LAC often face additional barriers to learning, these pupils also receive additional funding, known as pupil premium plus.

 Children of Service Families